 What separates the OSA and NRA from each other?
-As according to regulations issued by SAFE, it is clear NRA’s are not the same as OSA.
+According to regulations issued by SAFE, it is clear that NR is not the same as OSA.
 Consider NRA as an upgraded version of OSA, yet they do share a wide range of similarities from an account holder’s perspective.

 - The funds in the NRA are uniformly used in the bank’s operating positions, and the deposit reserve is paid according to the regulations.
 However, it needs to be within the scope of the foreign debt indicators as approved by the foreign exchange bureau.
 As of 2017, the PBOC issued a statement that deposits on NRA no longer occupy the full-scale quota on domestic banks.